IainShepherd/DuckdbIS/README.md

 ## Querying the database

 Whenever a query is used, (`.query()` or `.execute()`) the class will open and close a connection to the database.
-This is useful as Duckdb databases can only have one symulanius connection so this functionality allows for multiple users.
+This is useful as Duckdb databases can only have one simultaneous connection, so this functionality allows for multiple users.
 If the database is in use it will attempt to open a connection three times before erroring.

 Select queries (using `.query()`) return a pandas dataframe for the results.